Executive Service Corps'

 Provide every new board member with a board member mentor and every new staff member with a seasoned staff member mentor in addition on an extensive and thoughtful on-boarding procedure.
 If you have a robust volunteer program, provide your volunteers with volunteer mentors too.
 It costs nothing and it increases stakeholder retention.
 Mentorship is free and invaluable.

 Level Playing Field

-Ensure that performance matrix and evaluations for board members, staff, and volunteers are fair.
-Arbitrary analysis such as fit with “our culture,” are thinly valued ways to marginalize people with differences.
-Welcome a wide variety of communications and other styles.
+Ensure that the performance matrix and evaluations for board members, staff, and volunteers are fair.
+Arbitrary analyses such as fit with “our culture,” are thinly valued ways to marginalize people with differences.
+Welcome, a wide variety of communications and other styles.
 There should be no single gatekeeper to admittance to any level of the organization nor any single point of performance analysis.

-A key way to ensure long lasting belonging is to create structural changes that ensure inclusion.
+A key way to ensure long-lasting belonging is to create structural changes that ensure inclusion.
 Think of belonging as doing laundry; your work is ongoing.
-If you can put into place the structures that ensure your success, then you will have long term impact and maximize your outcomes.
-Things like fair hiring, evaluating, and prompting polices need continuous review to ensure that they encourage belonging.
+If you can put into place the structures that ensure your success, then you will have a long-term impact and maximize your outcomes.
+Things like fair hiring, evaluation, and prompting policies to need continuous review to ensure that they encourage belonging.

 Compensate for It

 Get an external compensation analysis to ensure that you are paying everyone fairly and at market rates.
 If that’s not in the budget, specific online data sources are available.
 Unemployment is low, if you want to get and keep good people, you’ll need to put your dollars where your mission is.

 If an organization is filled with belonging, you will have a lot of differences coexisting.
 That’s wonderful!
 Stay flexible and reflective not reactive.
 You will all get the opportunity to accommodate each other.
 It is in that cohabitation that you can share power, influence, and most importantly the power to fulfill your organization’s mission.